Would Works Board of Directors

 In his spare time, he can be found at his woodshop in Los Angeles building hand-crafted items ranging from fine furniture to canoes to ukuleles.
 Coming from a long line of farmers, Nick has a deep-seated belief in the transformative power of hard work, and making things by hand.
 His support of Would Works is rooted in his firm belief that all people, regardless of their circumstances, should have the opportunity to build.

 Jeri Wingo brings a variety of experience to her board position, including low income housing development, poverty, community organization, event planning, marketing, team building, and more than a decade of doing pop-ups.
 You can follow her artwork here.

-RH Lee Program Director, Staff Representative
+Lee Buchanan Director, Staff Representative

 Lee began working with wood at age seven through the Kids Carpentry program in her hometown of Berkeley, CA. Years later, while studying art and philosophy at Brown University (BA ’00), she built sets for the college theater.
 Lee worked as a scenic carpenter and instructor of scenic arts before eventually moving into building interactive science exhibits for the Exploratorium Museum in San Francisco.
 Lee moved to Los Angeles in 2008, where she ran the Offerman Woodshop (OWS)--a collective of independent woodworkers--until 2018.